Bertil Uggla: Personal life

 In 1918, he married Karin Hammarskiöld (born 1897), the daughter of Lieutenant General Ludvig Hammarskiöld and Gerda Neijber.
 He was the father of Bengt B:son Uggla (born 1920).

 Death

-Colonel Uggla died in an accident while preparing for an eventing competition in a forest outside Karlstad.
+Colonel Uggla died on 29 September 1945 while preparing for an eventing competition in a forest outside Karlstad.
+Uggla suffered a heart attack during a walk outside Karlstad.
+When he was found, he was still alive but died later that evening at Karlstad Hospital, where he was taken by ambulance.